kapppa-joe/project-euler-trial/README.md

 - A function to produce all primes below n, using the Sieve of Eratosthenes algorithm

-- A custom BigNumber class implemented with singly linked lists, which supports addition / subtraction / multiplication / factorial for now
+- A custom BigNumber class implemented with singly linked lists, which supports addition / subtraction / multiplication / factorial

+- A quicksort function

 Test for each solution function and util function are included as well.